sculptures • permaculture • primitive technology • kayaking • links • index • about

 enviro responsibilities

-While my motivations for choosing organic are numerous, the most fundamental reason is health.
-There are innumerable concerns with ingesting chemical residues found on conventionally grown food; studies suggest organically grown food is more nutritious (more here); and organic farming does not pollute the air and water with chemicals.
-There are also numerous ecological concerns with conventional farming.
+While my motivations for choosing organic are numerous, the most fundamental reason is personal health.
+There are innumerable concerns with ingesting chemical residues found on conventionally grown food long term, and studies suggest organically grown food is more nutritious (more here).
+On another level, organic farming does not pollute the air and water with chemicals.
+There are also numerous ecological concerns with conventional farming as well as the loss of critical topsoil.

 Did you know that agricultural chemicals are the greatest source of water contamination in the U.S. and pollute up to 97% of streams and 60% of wells?
 Read more here.